standard-made/devops/qa-engineering/wiki/wiki-test-plan.md

 ## <span style="color:#555555"><u> **PROJECTS** </u></span>
-The primary focus of the initial Standard testing efforts will be on the customer facing Portal and Back Office interfaces as well as the various APIs utilized by customers to facilitate frictionless transactions across Standard's suite of banking solutions:
+The primary focus of the initial STANDARD testing efforts will be on the customer facing Portal and Back Office interfaces as well as the various APIs utilized by customers to facilitate frictionless transactions across STANDARD's suite of banking solutions:

-- Standard Exchange
+- STANDARD: Exchange
 - FX Quoting
 - FX Trade Execution
 - Foreign Currency Payments